The ESP32 IoT Device I’m Building to Collect Sensor Data — For Beginners and Arduino Users

 • Level 10: WiFi and Credential Management

-• Level 11: Remote Server Data Integration
+• Level 11: Remote server data integration

 Practice Environment

-• Tools used: Arduino IDE (Download: https://www.arduino.cc/), KiCad (Download: https://www.kicad.org/)
+• Tools used: Arduino development environment (download: https://www.arduino.cc/), KiCad (download: https://www.kicad.org/)

-• PC Specifications: A basic PC with internet access
+• PC Specifications: A basic PC with Internet access

 Learning Materials